Reactmine: a statistical search algorithm for inferring chemical reactions from time series data: System and methods

 In order to compare reaction candidates between them, an interesting criterion to look at is certainly the statistical quality of the inferred kinetics on the support of the inferred reaction skeleton.
-The variance of the mass action law coefficient estimate over the support of the reaction can be estimated itself for each species involved in the reaction:

-It is worth noticing however that there is a relationship between mean and variance when estimating the kinetics of different reactions: a slow reaction will tend to produce a low variance, compared to a faster reaction.
-We thus consider the coefficient of variation (CV),

-measured for each reactant or product of the reaction, and introduce more precisely the species index that minimizes it:
+The variance $\sigma_j$ of the mass action law coefficient estimate over the support of the reaction can be estimated itself for each species involved in the reaction: It is worth noticing however that there is a relationship between mean and variance when estimating the kinetics of different reactions: a slow reaction will tend to produce a low variance, compared to a faster reaction.
+We thus consider the coefficient of variation (CV), $\rho_j = \frac{\sigma_j}{\lvert\hat{k}_j\rvert}$ measured for each reactant or product of the reaction, and introduce more precisely the species index that minimizes it: $j^* = \underset{j \in R\cup P}{\argmin}~\rho_j$ on which we rely to estimate $k$.
+The complete reaction is therefore $r = (R, P, \hat{f})$ with $\displaystyle{\hat{f} :\y \mapsto \hat{k} \prod_{u\in R}y_u}$ and $\hat{k} = \hat{k}_{j^*}$.
+This process is performed for all reaction skeleton candidates.